LeopoldineMirtil/Descriptive_Statistics_in_R/README.md

 Project
 ================
 Leopoldine Mirtil
-2023-08-28

-### Disclaimer
+### DATA SOURCE

-The data used is from the “Using Descriptive Statistics to Analyze Data in R” guided project with instructor Nikunj Maheshwari and offered through Coursera.com
+The data is from the “Using Descriptive Statistics to Analyze Data in R” guided project course offered through Coursera.com and taught by instructor Nikunj Maheshwari.

 ### OBJECTIVE